crowdfavorite-mirrors/wp-raw-html/readme.txt

 == Frequently Asked Questions ==

+= What's the difference between the free version and the Pro version? =

+If you're using the free version, switching from HTML to the Visual editor can still mess up your code.
+The [Pro version](http://rawhtmlpro.com/?utm_source=wordpress.org&utm_medium=readme_link&utm_campaign=RawHTML%20free) fixes this.

+The way it works is that it replaces `[raw]...[/raw]` code with read-only placeholders when viewed via the Visual editor, and restores the original code when you switch to HTML or when the post is displayed your readers.
+This allows you to switch between HTML and Visual modes without worrying your content will get mangled by WP.

 = How can I set some of the "Disable xyz" tweaks to be "On" by default? =

 Open to the post editor and click the "Screen Options" button in the top-right part of the page.
 A settings panel will appear.
 Locate the "Raw HTML defaults" section and tick the appropriate checkboxes.
 Any changes you make to these settings will only affect new and edited posts.

 == Changelog ==

+= 1.4.8 =
+* Fixed a conflict with WP-Syntax.
+* Fixed: Prevent WordPress from wrapping each [raw]...[/raw] block in a paragraph.
+Doesn't affect inline [raw] blocks.
+* Tested with WP 3.5-beta2.

+= 1.4.7 =
+* Tested with WP 3.4.1
+* Fixed the Author URI (was 404).
+* Updated the plugin description.
+Now it also includes short usage instructions.
+* Fixed the link to the Pro version (new site).

 = 1.4.6 =
 * Tested on WP 3.4 (final release).